kiongxiangyi/bauteilpruefung-frontend/README.md

-# About The Project - Bauteilprüfung
+# About The Project

 This project is a web application developed for a research project AICoM.
+It is used for inspection of components.

-There are two main functions:
+On the homepage, there are two buttons.

-1. Users can inspect a component.
-It is compulsory to input all the measurements.
-The app will evaluate the measurements immediately and the users can save the evaluation results in database (DB).
-2. Users can create a new serial number for an inspection.

 Homepage
 ![image](https://github.com/kiongxiangyi/bauteilpruefung-frontend/assets/102138068/1c5a4b12-71ed-44d2-8025-6653c5dc061f)

-First function: Inspect a component
+The first button "Bauteilprüfung" is used to inspect a component.
+By clicking it, users are directed to the first page.

-First page - Select an inspection number and a serial number
+First page
 ![grafik](https://github.com/kiongxiangyi/bauteilpruefung-frontend/assets/102138068/ece2ebc1-a8c5-48b3-b257-90729ca1ed38)

+Users have to choose an inspection number and a serial number of the component, and click "Anlegen" to start a measurement.
+Now on the second page, the app will show all the required measurement feature saved in DB.

-Second page - Input the measurements
+Second page
 ![grafik](https://github.com/kiongxiangyi/bauteilpruefung-frontend/assets/102138068/7effe5e1-7f99-4de4-945d-874485a1e117)

+Users are required to fill in the "IST-Wert" (current value) for each feature.
+The app evaluates automatically the input current value by checking if it is within the "Max." (maximum value) and "Min." minimum value.
+If it is within the range, the column "Bewertung" (Evaluation) shows "i.O" (okay).
+If it is not within the range, "n.i.O" (not okay) is shown and the row is red.
+Users can then click "Speichern" (save) to save the measurement data.
+After clicking save, it goes to the final page.
+If users want to go back to the previous page which is the first page, they can click the button "Zurück".

 Final page - Inspection results
 ![grafik](https://github.com/kiongxiangyi/bauteilpruefung-frontend/assets/102138068/196c1828-69a1-42cd-9eff-f3e6beb793d7)

+The final page shows the evaluated measurement data.
+Users can click "Schließen" (close) to go back to homepage.

+On the homepage, the second button "Serialnummer anfordern" is used to create a new serial number for a component.

-Second function: Create a serial number
+Serialnummer anfordern (Create a serial number):
 ![grafik](https://github.com/kiongxiangyi/bauteilpruefung-frontend/assets/102138068/c9332a95-5cfc-46ea-ab59-41d3cfd65fd0)

+After clicking it, users can choose the components which is going to be inspected.
+Then, click on "Anlegen" (create) and the app will show a message that a new serial number X is created.

 For more info about the research project: [Artificial Intelligence Controlled Milling (AICoM)](https://lernendewerkzeugmaschine.de/)